SALVADORPOETA/Carepulse-sm/README.md

 ## ⚖️ License

-This is a personal portfolio project by **Salvador Martínez**.
+This is a personal portfolio project by Salvador Martinez based on a JavaScript Mastery tutorial.
 No commercial use intended.